 My name is Hannah T. Wagner, I was born in Vienna in 1982.
 I originally wanted to be an artist, but then took a different path and trained as an event organiser and technician.
 After this, I worked for several years in the art and culture sector, until I set up my own business running an event series called “Swell Time”, which were parties in the style of the 1950s and the 1960s.

 Some years later, it was time for change – drawing and painting never lost their relevance in my life, even if I only pursued it as a hobby.
 Since I was 15, tattoos have also been very meaningful for me.
-With the help of my family, I could finally fulfil this long-time dream of mine.
+With the help of my family, I could finally fulfill this long-time dream of mine.

 Sexism, homophobia, racism, ableism, and body shaming will not be tolerated.